awsdocs/amazon-personalize-developer-guide/doc_source/data-prep-creating-datasets.md

  If this is your first dataset in your dataset group, your first dataset type will be an Interactions dataset\.
 To create your Interactions dataset in the console, specify the dataset name and then specify a JSON schema in [Avro format](https://docs.oracle.com/database/nosql-12.1.3.0/GettingStartedGuide/avroschemas.html)\.
 If it is not your first dataset in this dataset group, choose the dataset type and then specify a name and a schema\.

-For information on Amazon Personalize datasets and schema requirements, see [Datasets and Dataset Groups](how-it-works.md#how-it-works-dataset)\.
+For information on Amazon Personalize datasets and schema requirements, see [Datasets and Schemas](how-it-works-dataset-schema.md)\.

 **Note**
  If you just completed [Step 1: Creating a Dataset Group](data-prep-ds-group.md) and you are already on the **user\-item interaction** page, skip to step 4 in this procedure\.